peterducai/etcd-tools/README.md

 PS: false parameter is to disable gnuplot use

+## must-gather-log_merger.sh

+will combine logs from ETCD, haproxy, router, apiserver into one timeline printing only errors/warnings.

+> ./must-gather-log_merger.sh <full path to MUST-GATHER>

 ## fio_suite

 fio_suite is benchmark tool which runs several fio tests to see how IOPS change under different load.